• Skip to primary navigation

 Dated: November 24, 2020 .
 Modified: Nov 15, 2021 by Kate Hahnel

-The ultimate homemade AIP-friendly, low-carb, and paleo cranberry sauce made with apple!
-This gluten-free and low-sugar recipe takes a twist on the classic version as it uses no orange.
+This is the ultimate homemade AIP-friendly, low-carb, and paleo cranberry sauce!
+Made with apple, this gluten-free and low-sugar recipe takes a twist on the classic version as it uses no orange.
 It is the perfect sauce for you to serve on Thanksgiving, Christmas, or any other special occasion dinner!!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, at no extra cost to you.